unicode-org/cldr/tools/java/readme.txt

    <dir>/bin/ant clean core jar
 4. Build utilities.jar  with the following command:
    <dir>/bin/ant cldrUtil
-[note, currently requires JDK 1.4.x.
-1.5 does not include org.apache.foo]

 IMPORTANT:
-If you are using Eclipse for building CLDR tools and ICU4J, make sure that you do not make building of CLDR tools dependent on ICU4J project.
+o If you are using Eclipse for building CLDR tools and ICU4J, make sure that you do not make building of CLDR tools dependent on ICU4J project.
 In Java Perspective open Package Explorer view > Select CLDR project > Right click > Properties > Java Build Path > Projects tab > Uncheck ICU4J.
 Now go to Libraries tab and click the Add External Jars button and add the utilities.jar and icu4j.jar that you have downloaded from the instructions above.
 If you do not do this, you may be breaking others when you use classes not in utilities.jar or icu4j.jar and check in the files.

+o If you are trying to run org.unicode.cldr.test.TestTransforms then you need to make sure the classes directory of ICU4J with test classes built is in the class path of run configuration of Eclipse
+   Run > Run > Select TestTransforms in left hand pane > Classpath tab > Select "user entries" > Check "Add Folders" radio button > click ok > navigate to ICU4J classes directory and select it > Click OK.

+   From the command line
+   $ /java/bin/java -cp "classes;$ICU4J_JAR;$UTILITIES_JAR;\work\icu4j\classes" org.unicode.cldr.test.TestTransforms